Home » Oldmasters Museum in Brussels: the Museum of Flemish Painting

 The Oldmasters Museum in Brussels houses an important collection, particularly that of Pieter Bruegel the Elder.
 This collection is the second-largest in the world.
 It includes well-known masterpieces like The Census of Bethlehem and The Fall of the Rebel Angels.

-Although, the most memorable aspect of visiting the museum is the colourful and irreverent scenes depicted in many of the paintings on display.
+The most memorable aspect of visiting the museum is the colourful and irreverent scenes depicted in many of the paintings on display.
 These scenes include kings feasting without restraint, drunk kings and flying fish, all providing a unique and entertaining experience spanning 400 years of art history.

 The King Drinks, painting from 1640 by Jacob Jordaens, Oldmasters Museum, Brussels